simonkovtyk/dark-orchid-firefox/README.md

 3. Apply Theme

 ### Install by XPI
+> [!CAUTION]
+> This method is highly discouraged as it'll allow other non-trusted Extensions to be installed
 1. Download the [.xpi-File](./dark_orchid.xpi)
 1. Go to Firefox Addons
 2. Open the Themes Tab and open the Settings